TehKitti/Maunz/README.md

 *accinfo \<username> - Gives you full information about any Minecraft account.

-*benchmark \<gpu/cpu> - Provides complete benchmark information on a GPU or CPU powered by PassMark
+*benchmark \<gpu/cpu> - Provides complete benchmark information on a GPU or CPU powered by PassMark.

+_*blogdebug_ - Enables blog timer debug output in the log to try and track a bug.

 *changelog [version] - Tells you the changelog of the Maunz version you specify.